 When I worked as the Director of Information Technology, I interviewed quite a number of people for software development and system administration opportunities.
 We only ended up hiring a fraction of candidates even though we had several positions available.

 We didn’t use any interviewing tricks.
 We asked straightforward questions and expected straightforward answers.
 We asked questions based on what was written on their resumes.

-In short, they couldn’t back up their resume’s impressive accomplishments.
+In short, too many candidates couldn’t back up their resume’s impressive accomplishments.